November 15, 2025 (1mo ago) — last updated December 5, 2025 (1mo ago)

 From Strategy to Action: Building Your Retention Flywheel

 Start by diagnosing where your biggest revenue leaks are.
 If churn happens in the first 30 days, prioritize PLG and onboarding.
-If churn appears after 6–12 months, focus on proactive communication, personalization, and community.
+If churn appears after six to twelve months, focus on proactive communication, personalization, and community.
 If price is the issue, test usage-based pricing or flexible terms.

 Treat these strategies as interconnected gears.
-A better onboarding experience makes CSM more strategic.
+Better onboarding makes CSM more strategic.
 Engaged users are likelier to advocate, which fuels referrals and lowers CAC.
 Measure relentlessly and iterate.

 Quick Q&A